madisonghiz/ciwc-clwc_ANT/README.md

 # ciwc-clwc_ANT

 ## About
-Retrieving, manipulating, and displaying the atmospheric profile (surface - ~10km, 1000 hPa - ~650 hPa) of cloud ice water content (ciwc) and cloud liquid water content (clwc) over West Antarctica.
+Using Jupyter notebook to retrieve, manipulate, and display the atmospheric profile (surface - ~10km, 1000 hPa - ~650 hPa) of cloud ice water content (ciwc) and cloud liquid water content (clwc) over West Antarctica.

 ## Data